 English 10B is two courses in one.
 The units in this course will focus on media studies, including mainstream and social media, film and documentary studies as well as digital literacy.
 Students will also develop skills in different forms of writing, both personal and formal, from planning to drafting to editing.
 This will include reading and modelling the writing of others in a variety of styles.
 Students will complete a wide range of analysis, presentation and writing tasks over the course of the year, including essay writing.

 Students in this course can expect a rigorous study of literary genres, techniques and analysis methods.
 Students will read and analyze literature that is intellectually challenging and hone their critical thinking skills.
 The critical analysis of major philosophies and themes will be discussed through a selection of short stories, plays, poetry, novels, and visual media.
 Students will work to improve their skills at writing multi-paragraph compositions which incorporate descriptive, narrative, persuasive, and expository writing.
 The formal study of grammar and syntax is also an important component of this course.

 English 11B: New Media

 This is a continuation of the Media Studies course from last year.
 This course will focus on developing original work from the techniques and methods studied last year, such as advertising and podcasting, as well as investigating other ways modern media impacts the message and our society, including mainstream and social media, film and documentary studies as well as digital literacy.
-Students will begin to build a portfolio of work that can continue into the 12 level elective, which can become part of a professional portfolio should they desire.
+Students will also read and analyze literature that is intellectually challenging and hone their critical thinking skills.